OWASP/CheatSheetSeries/cheatsheets/Password_Storage_Cheat_Sheet.md

 In order to protect against both of these issues, a maximum password length should be enforced.
 This should be 64 characters for Bcrypt (due to limitations in the algorithm and implementations), and between 64 and 128 characters for other algorithms.

+Although implementing a maximum password length does reduce the possible keyspace for passwords, a limit of 64 characters still leaves a key space of at least `2^420`, which is completely infeasible for an attacker to break.
+As such, it does not represent a meaningful reduction in security.

 #### Pre-Hashing Passwords

 An alternative approach is to pre-hash the user-supplied password with a fast algorithm such as SHA-256, and then to hash the resultant hash with a more secure algorithm such as Bcrypt (i.e, `bcrypt(sha256($password))`).
 While this approach solves the problem of arbitrary length user inputs to slower hashing algorithms, it also introduces some vulnerabilities that could allow attackers to crack hashes more easily.

-If an attacker is able to obtain password hashes from two different sources, one of which is storing passwords with `bcrypt(sha256($password))` and the other of which is storing them as plain `sha256($password)`, and attacker can use uncracked SHA-256 hashes from the second site as candidate passwords to try and crack the hashes from the first (more secure) site.
-If passwords are re-used between the two sites, this can effectively allow the attacker to strip off the Bcrypt layer, and to crack the much easier SHA-256 passwords.
+If an attacker is able to obtain password hashes from two different compromised sites, one of which is storing passwords with `bcrypt(sha256($password))` and the other of which is storing them as plain `sha256($password)`, and attacker can use uncracked SHA-256 hashes from the second site as candidate passwords to try and crack the hashes from the first (more secure) site.
+If passwords are re-used between the two sites, this can effectively allow the attacker to strip off the Bcrypt layer, and then to focus their efforts on cracking the much easier SHA-256 hashes.

-Pre-hashing with SHA-256 also means that the keyspace for an attacker to brute-force the hashes is `2^256`, rather than `2^420` for passwords capped at 64 characters (although both of these are big enough to make no practical difference).

-Finally, when using pre-hashing ensure that the output for the first hashing algorithm is safely encoded as hexadecimal or base64, as some hashing algorithms such as Bcrypt can behave in undesirable ways if the [input contains null bytes](https://blog.ircmaxell.com/2015/03/security-issue-combining-bcrypt-with.html).
+When using pre-hashing ensure that the output for the first hashing algorithm is safely encoded as hexadecimal or base64, as some hashing algorithms such as Bcrypt can behave in undesirable ways if the [input contains null bytes](https://blog.ircmaxell.com/2015/03/security-issue-combining-bcrypt-with.html).

-As such, the preferred option should generally be to limit the maximum password length.
+Due to these issues, the preferred option should generally be to limit the maximum password length.
 Pre-hashing of passwords should only be performed where there is a specific requirement to do so, and appropriate steps have been taking to mitigate the issues discussed above.

 ## Password Hashing Algorithms